litstack/docs/charts/basics.md

 ## Introduction

-Charts give the user an overview of what is going on on his site or in his application.
-Charts show Model data and can be displayed on dashboards, index pages as well as on detail pages.
+Charts can be used to visualize model data and give the user an overview of whats going on in his application in a selected time period.
+Charts can be displayed on dashboards, index pages as well as on crud detail pages.

 ## Create via Artisan